akihikodaki/dts/doc/dts_gsg/quick_start.rst

    channels=4
    bypass_core0=True

+* [192.168.1.1]: IP address of the DUT system, same as crbs in execution.cfg
 * dut_ip: IP address of the DUT system, same as crbs in execution.cfg
 * dut_user: User name of DUT linux account
 * dut_passwd: Password of DUT linux account
 * tester_ip: IP address of tester
-* tester_passwd: Password of Tester linux account, user name should same as dut_user
+* tester_passwd: Password of Tester linux account, user name should be the same as dut_user

 $DTS_CFG_FOLDER/ports.cfg
 ~~~~~~~~~~~~~~~~~~~~~~~~~